16 Questions to Ask Your Partner More Often

 10. How do you feel about the balance of give and take in our relationship?

-Fairness matters.
-This question helps you check if things feel balanced.
-Maybe one of you is doing more of the emotional heavy lifting, or there’s an uneven split in chores.
-Talking about it can help you find a balance that works for both of you.
+Fairness matters more than people like to admit.
+This question helps you check if one of you is doing more of the emotional heavy lifting or if the split of daily responsibilities has become a bit lopsided.
+Talking about it helps you find a balance that actually works for both of you, preventing that slow buildup of resentment that happens when one person feels like they’re carrying the team.

 11. What’s something new you’d like to learn or try together?